Enteric nervous system

 The enteric nervous system (ENS) is one of the three divisions of the autonomic nervous system (ANS), the others being the sympathetic nervous system (SNS) and parasympathetic nervous system (PSNS).
-It consists of a mesh-like system of neurons that governs the function of the gastrointestinal tract.
-The ENS is nicknamed the "second brain".
+The ENS is formed from the myenteric plexus, and the submucosal plexus, and consists of a mesh-like system of neurons that governs the functions of the gastrointestinal tract, including motility and secretion, and is often referred to as the "second brain".
 It is derived from neural crest cells.

 The enteric nervous system is capable of operating independently of the brain and spinal cord, but is thought to rely on innervation from the vagus nerve and prevertebral ganglia in healthy subjects.
 However, studies have shown that the system is operable with a severed vagus nerve.
 The neurons of the enteric nervous system control the motor functions of the system, in addition to the secretion of gastrointestinal enzymes.
-These neurons communicate through many neurotransmitters similar to the CNS, including acetylcholine, dopamine, and serotonin.
+These neurons communicate through many neurotransmitters similar to the central nervous system (CNS), including acetylcholine, dopamine, and serotonin.
 The large presence of serotonin and dopamine in the intestines are key areas of research for neurogastroenterology.

 Structure

-Layers of the Alimentary Canal.
-The wall of the alimentary canal has four basic tissue layers: the mucosa, submucosa, muscularis, and serosa.
+Layers of the gastrointestinal tract.
+The wall of the gastrointestinal wall has four basic tissue layers: the mucosa, submucosa, muscular layer, and serosa.

 The enteric nervous system in humans consists of some 500 million neurons (including the various types of Dogiel cells), 0.5% of the number of neurons in the brain, five times as many as the one hundred million neurons in the human spinal cord, and about 2/3 as many as in the whole nervous system of a cat.
 The enteric nervous system is embedded in the lining of the gastrointestinal system, beginning in the esophagus and extending down to the anus.

 The neurons of the ENS are collected into two types of ganglia: myenteric (Auerbach's) and submucosal (Meissner's) plexuses.
 Myenteric plexuses are located between the inner and outer layers of the muscularis externa, while submucosal plexuses are located in the submucosa.

-Auerbach's plexus
+Myenteric plexus

-Auerbach's plexus, also known as the myenteric plexus, is a collection of fibers and postganglionic autonomic cell bodies that lie between the circular and longitudinal layers of the muscularis externa in the gastrointestinal tract.
-It was discovered and named by German neuropathologist Leopold Auerbach.
-These neurons provide motor inputs to both layers of the muscularis externa and provide both parasympathetic and sympathetic input.
+The myenteric plexus, also known as Auerbach's plexus, is a collection of fibers and postganglionic autonomic cell bodies that lie between the circular and longitudinal layers of the muscular layer in the gastrointestinal tract.
+It was discovered and first named by German neuropathologist Leopold Auerbach.
+These neurons provide motor inputs to both layers of the muscular layer and provide both parasympathetic and sympathetic input.
 The anatomy of the plexus is similar to the anatomy of the central nervous system.
 The plexus includes sensory receptors, such as chemoreceptors and mechanoreceptors, that are used to provide sensory input to the interneurons in the enteric nervous system.
-The plexus is the parasympathetic nucleus of origin for the vagus nerve and communicates with the medulla oblongata through both the anterior and posterior vagal nerves.